conan-io/docs/howtos/header_only.rst

 .. note::

-    This with/without tests is referring to running full unitary tests over the library, which is different to the ``test_package`` functionality that checks the integrityg of the package.
+    This with/without tests is referring to running full unitary tests over the library, which is different to the ``test`` functionality that checks the integrityg of the package.
     The above examples are describing the approaches for unit-testing the library within the recipe.
     In either case, it is recommended to have a ``test_package`` folder, so the ``conan create`` command checks the package once it is created.
     Check the :ref:`packaging getting started guide<packaging_getting_started>`